lit-apps/lit-app/packages/state/Documentation.md

 `type`

 The type of the property.
-Used to Stringify/parse depending on wich other decorators are in use.
-For instance, `@storage` strignify before storing to localStorage.
+Used to Stringify/parse depending on which other decorators are in use.
+For instance, `@storage` stringify before storing to localStorage.

 `skipReset`